FoxxMD/blog/_posts/2024-11-19-migrating-to-komodo.md

 I knew I wanted to get all of my stacks and containers backed up somewhere other than my machine.
 Komodo's full power is taking advantage of a **Git Repo**-based resources so that they can be committed when you save anything in the UI so I knew this is what I wanted.
 It makes backup coupled to changes so it's basically set-and-forget at the cost of having a potentially noisy git log if you make lots of little changes or tinker with a stack.
 This was a comprise I thought was worth the peace of mind.

-I do use [unraid](https://unraid.net/) and considered standing up Gitea with docker but since we're talking about basic text, github offers free private repos, and I wasn't going to be storing sensitive info there anyways I opted for github so that the backup was truly offsite.
+I use [unraid](https://unraid.net/) and considered standing up Gitea with docker but since we're talking about basic text, github offers free private repos, and I wasn't going to be storing sensitive info there anyways I opted for github so that the backup was truly offsite.

 All of my Resources and Stacks would then be Git Repo based.